Creating Custom Pandoc Writers in Lua

 return value of the global function Template

-template, but invoked with the -s
+specified a template, but invoked with the

 /--standalone